Current exempt categories

 The decision on the application will consider how essential the person is to the health system in Tasmania, as well as the risk presented based on where the traveller has spent time in the preceding weeks.

-What do I do once I fill out the form?
+What do I do once I make my application?

-You will receive a notification from the Secretary or Secretary’s delegate advising of the decision on your application and any further quarantine instructions that you must follow.
+You will receive a notification advising of the decision on your application and any further quarantine instructions that you must follow.

 Some employers may impose additional conditions.
-You must not present for work until you have received notification from the Secretary or Secretary's delegate approving your exemption from quarantine, and have met all other appropriate conditions applied by your employer.
+You must not present for work until you have received notification approving your exemption from quarantine, and have met all other appropriate conditions applied by your employer.

 If your application is approved, you must use Personal Protective Equipment as per the requirements for the type of work you are engaged in, or as directed by the Tasmanian Director of Public Health.
 You must also practice with a high degree of caution and practice hand hygiene and physical distancing whilst conducting your essential business.